Award Letter Information

 Federal regulations require course attendance for all financial aid recipients.
 Additional financial aid information and eligibility requirements can be accessed online in the current class schedule and the College catalog.

 Awards are based on full-time (12 or more credits) attendance, unless you indicated otherwise on your Delta College Financial Aid Application.
 Actual amounts are determined by your enrollment status at the end of the census date for each semester.
-Please note that if a class is officially registered for after the refund period has passed, the credits for that class will not count toward your enrolment status for financial aid purposes.
-Therefore, you will not be awarded aid for credits officially registered for after the refund period of a class.
+Please note that if a class is officially registered for after the census date has passed, the credits for that class will not count toward your enrolment status for financial aid purposes.
+Therefore, you will not be awarded aid for credits officially registered for after the census date of the semester.
 In general, grants are reduced to 75 percent at 9-11 credits, and to 50 percent at 6-8 credits.

 For additional financial aid eligibility requirements, please review the standards of academic progress.